Left and Center: Erica circa, 1999

 Height and Weight: 3’11” and 65 pounds

-Distinguishing Characteristics: White Female, Blonde hair, Hazel eyes, Erica has a distinctive oval shaped, tan colored birthmark which was said to be about the size of a dime on one of her hips, she has a scar on the inner arch of one of her feet, Erica’s teeth were crooked at the time of her 1999 disappearance, she has pierced ears, Erica’s name might be spelled as “Erika”
+Distinguishing Characteristics: Caucasian Female, Blonde hair, Hazel eyes, Erica has a distinctive oval shaped, tan colored birthmark which was said to be about the size of a dime on one of her hips, she has a scar on the inner arch of one of her feet, Erica’s teeth were crooked at the time of her 1999 disappearance, she has pierced ears, Erica’s name might be spelled as “Erika”

 Clothing/Jewelry Description: A pink raincoat, a pink Winnie The Pooh sweatshirt, a pair of pale blue jeans, and white sneakers with purple inserts